-Whether your company is a tiny start-up or a veteran industry leader, it seems to be that we are all constantly focused on client retention.
+Whether your company is a tiny start-up or a veteran industry leader, it seems to be that we are all constantly focused on client or customer retention.
 It is a topic of conversation almost every time I am sitting with a business owner.
 We see it on a daily (if not hourly) basis while we watch tv, as companies desperately attempt to have you identify with their brand and thus engage with their products over any other’s.
 Money is spent hand over fist every year in research alone trying to find the best way to retain clients.
 So, let’s take a quick look into the psychology behind the concept of loyalty, the importance of client retention, and some of the best practices.

 As a psych grad myself, I tend to try and grasp a bit of the psychology behind concepts whenever tackling anything client related.
 Client retention always seems to be the topic that makes the most sense for this psychological launching platform process while when dealing with other diseases like autism, the use of help from professionals as the Autism Therapy Denver really help with this a lot.
 I am a bit of a platonist, so rather than jumping into something like “marketing psychology” or “brand psychology”, I prefer to focus on the concept of loyalty in the general sense and the psychology behind it.